mhusseini/punch-out-semver/README.md

 5. In all other cases, increment the label increment.

 At the end, the new version is added as a tag to Git.

+## How to set the next version
+To manually set the version for the next build, a tag as above with the additional suffix of `:next` can be added to Git.
+When Punch Out SemVer detects such a tag as the highest available version, it uses it withou modifying the major version, the minor version or the patch.

+Example:

+If currently the tag `v0.1.0` exists, then Punch Out SemVer would normally calculate `v0.3.0-beta.0` on the develop branch next.
+If a tag `v1.0.0:next` was found, then Punch Out SemVer would calculate `v1.0.0-beta.0` on the develop branch next.